michaelhaar/real-estate-data-format/README.md

 # `RealEstateListing` Format

+> The format is still in early development and may change frequently.
+Please use with caution.

 This repository proposes a **standardized JSON data format** especially **designed for real estate property listings**.

 The format is intended to be used for data exchange between different systems and applications, such as real estate websites, property management software, and other real estate-related services.